Substance Use

 VIEW OUR TREATMENT CENTERS

-• Drinking during any free time, such as over a lunch break, before work in the morning, or as soon as they get home at night.
+8. Drinking at Any Opportunity: Drinking alcohol during any available moment, such as during a lunch break, before work in the morning, or immediately upon returning home in the evening may be concerning.

 Start by educating yourself about alcohol abuse, the reasons behind it, common triggers, how it impacts mental health, and the different alcohol addiction treatment programs and support groups available.
 You can find this information online, at your local library, or ask a health professional to help guide you to resources on alcoholism.